SE-UUlm/snowballr/wiki/Contributing.md

    [`Release`](https://github.com/SE-UUlm/snowballr-ci/wiki/Getting-Started#release) workflow from our CI repository to ensure a consistent changelog format and automatic release creation.

-5. Update the tag of the _snowballr-backend_ image in the _compose.yml_ to the new version.
+5. Update the tag of the _snowballr-backend_ image in the _compose.yaml_ to the new version.

 6. Create a pull request and request a review.